apache/lucene/dev-docs/file-formats.md

 take many runs before randomization triggers the exact case that triggers a bug.

+### Verify checksums upon merges

+Merges need to read most if not all input data anyway, so make sure to verify checksums before starting a merge by calling `checkIntegrity()` on the file format reader in order to make sure that file corruptions don't get propagated by merges.
+All default implementations do this.

 ### How to make backward-compatible changes to file formats?

 See [here](../lucene/backward-codecs/README.md).